 Cats can get chamomile in a variety of ways, but the most common sources of chamomile that your cat will come across are fresh plants, dried chamomile, and chamomile fragrance or oils.
 All parts of the chamomile plant are toxic to cats in large doses, including the petals, leaves, stems, and roots.
 Dried chamomile is a common food ingredient that is often found in herbal teas and supplements.
 If you keep chamomile tea or another food with dried chamomile in your home, make sure it is out of reach from your cats.

 A final source is chamomile oils.
 These are often found in essential oil blends and fragrances.
 Because chamomile oils are concentrated, a smaller dose can cause poisoning.
 Make sure to keep all essential oils out of reach of cats, including oils that contain chamomile.

 Signs of Chamomile Poisoning

 Chamomile poisoning has various signs that depend on the dose and the health of your cat.
 Some common signs that your cat is having a reaction to chamomile are vomiting, diarrhea, and irritated skin.
 Chamomile also contains common allergens, so any sign of an allergic reaction might come from chamomile.
-If your cat is eating chamomile over a longer period, more serious symptoms might develop.
-These symptoms include anorexia or loss of appetite as well as a tendency to bleed or bruise easily.
+If your cat is eating chamomile over a longer period, more serious signs might develop.
+These signs include anorexia or loss of appetite, as well as a tendency to bleed or bruise easily.